 “If men were angels, no government would be necessary”.
 James Madison

 Madison went on to say that government must be controlled and limited for the same reason (government men are also not angels).
-So, the tension between freedom and government is established, and is often defined by the extremes of the fundamentally dishonest from whom government must protect us, and the arrogantly abusive government bureaucrat from whom we also need protection.
-The best solution is “ordered liberty”: the minimum government regulation needed to maximize freedom.
+So, the tension between freedom and government is established, and is often defined by the extremes of the fundamentally dishonest from whom government must protect us, and the arrogantly abusive government officer from whom we also need protection.
+The best solution is “ordered liberty”: the minimum government regulation needed to maximize freedom, equality and opportunity.

 - finally urging others to emulate them.

 The more Free MarketEEr “angels” there are, the less need for government regulation.
 (We don’t present this as paradise on earth and certainly don’t expect government will “wither away”, but maximum prosperity can result.)

 Having identified how Free MarketEErs benefit us all, the question arises: How are they created; is there a commonality of upbringing or core beliefs that they share?
 If there is, that environment should be encouraged.
 While the definitive study remains to be done, there appears to be a commonality of core beliefs instilled by religious and humanist traditions of humility, kindness, work, and frugality while presenting concern for others as desirable.
 And, we should not be shy about exposing today’s government and business leaders who ARE NOT Free MarketEErs: